Leaving Las Vegas (song)

-"Leaving Las Vegas" is a song written by David Baerwald and performed by American musician, singer, songwriter and actress Sheryl Crow, that appears on Crow's debut album, Tuesday Night Music Club (1993).
-It charted within the top 60 in the United States and the top 30 in Canada.
+"Leaving Las Vegas" is a song co-written by David Baerwald, Bill Bottrell, Sheryl Crow, Kevin Gilbert, Brian MacLeod, and David Ricketts that appears on Crow's debut album, Tuesday Night Music Club (1993).
+It was produced by Bottrell and charted within the top 75 in the United States and the top 30 in Canada.
+The accompanying music video was directed by David Hogan.
 Crow performed the song on her live album Sheryl Crow and Friends: Live from Central Park.
-While the release date likely reflects its physical availability as a single or an official date tied to radio promotion, "Leaving Las Vegas" was in regular rotation at such influential radio stations as KIIS-FM in Los Angeles as early as mid-May 1994—an early sign that Crow would make inroads at Top 40 radio at a time of significant transition for the radio format.

 Title

 The song's title was based on the semi-autobiographical 1990 novel of the same name by the late John O'Brien, who was a good friend of one of the song's writers, David Baerwald.
-However, on a performance on the Late Show with David Letterman, Sheryl Crow stated that the song was "autobiographical."
+After a performance on the Late Show with David Letterman, the host asked Crow if the song was autobiographical.
+She answered "sort of" because she had left Los Angeles.
 This infuriated Baerwald and the rest of the original Tuesday Night Music Club who helped write most of the album.
 Though O'Brien's suicide occurred soon after this incident, his family came forward to state there was no connection.

 Critical reception

-Larry Flick from Billboard wrote, "It's time for the critically revered Crow to finally get a moment of radio fame.
-Bright spot on her "Tuesday Night Music Club" album is a kicky blend of acoustic strumming and percussion.
+Larry Flick from Billboard magazine wrote, "It's time for the critically revered Crow to finally get a moment of radio fame.
+Bright spot on her Tuesday Night Music Club album is a kicky blend of acoustic strumming and percussion.
 Crow's voice is raw and incredibly expressive, which helps the song's cinematic lyrics pack the powerful punch they do."
 Troy J. Augusto from Cash Box stated, "This slow-rolling number sports nifty acoustic guitar, dramatic lyrics and loads of Crow’s character-filled, rough-and-tumble vocal stylings.
 Plus she’s cute as a button and is a natural on stage.
 What more could you want?"
 Linda Ryan from the Gavin Report noted that the track "has a slow, hypnotic groove that entranced almost as thoroughly as her dusty, whiskey-soaked vocals."
 Pan-European magazine Music & Media commented, "Miss Crow doesn't believe in Elvis' tribute to the capital of showbizz, and gets out of town on an adventurous funky synth bassline a lot of singer/songwriters would not dare to think of."
-A reviewer from People Magazine described it as "a disillusioned, neon-dazzled desert tune".
+People Magazine described it as "a disillusioned, neon-dazzled desert tune".